emqx/emqx-docs/en_US/mqtt-over-quic/getting-started.md

 ## Client SDK and Tools

-Compared with EMQX's support to MQTT, MQTT over QUIC still needs complete client library and toolchain support.

-EMQX plans to provide client libraries in multiple languages such as C, Java, Python, and Golang for MQTT over QUIC by priority, to help our users take the lead in using QUIC, for example, embedded hardware and other businesses that fit the scenario.

-### Client SDKs

 - [NanoSDK](https://github.com/nanomq/NanoSDK/): MQTT SDK in C language released by EMQ NanoMQ team, also supports protocols such as WebSocket and nanomsg/SP.
 - [NanoSDK-Python](https://github.com/wanghaEMQ/pynng-mqtt): Python binding of NanoSDK.
 - [NanoSDK-Java](https://github.com/nanomq/nanosdk-java): Java JNA binding of NanoSDK.